tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/存储桶操作_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to basic bucket operations.
+This document provides an overview of APIs and SDK code samples for basic bucket operations.

 | API | Operation |  Description |